 E*TRADE at a glance

 E*TRADE was founded in 1982 and is currently one of the largest online brokers in the US.
 Its platform offers an extensive and diverse range of investment choices for investors.
 The trading platform is suitable for beginners and experienced traders.
-The two mobile apps, the desktop program, and the online platform, have excellent trading tools and intuitive usability.
-The diverse set of securities available for traders includes mainstream stocks, but also less known penny stocks.
+The two mobile apps, the desktop program and the online platform, have excellent trading tools and intuitive usability.
+The diverse set of securities for traders includes mainstream stocks and less-known penny stocks.

 Stocks and ETFs are commission-free, and a small price is charged for the remainder of the instruments.
 With a considerable range of securities to trade, you can use E*TRADE for commission-free extended-hours trading.
-Trading hours are not the longest, but it is in line with the other brokers on this list.
+Trading hours are not the longest, but it aligns with the other brokers on this list.